ropensci/mctq/README.md

 Although it may look like a simple questionnaire, MCTQ requires a lot of date/time manipulation.
-This poses a challenge for many scientists, being that most people have difficulties with date/time data, especially when dealing with an extensive set of data.
+This poses a challenge for many scientists, being that most people have difficulties with date/time data, especially when dealing with an extensive dataset.
 The `mctq` package comes to address this issue.

 `mctq` can handle the processing tasks for the three MCTQ versions